zibonbadi/liquidms/README.md

 $ php fetch.php [jobname]
 ```

-The script `liquidanarcon.php` serves as a simple daemon that .
-Acting upon
+The script `liquidanarcon.php` serves as a simple daemon that regularly
+engages in fetching/snitching of all specified universe servers.
+Acting
-every minute, it logs timestamps of individual fetch queries and runs them
+upon every minute, it logs timestamps of individual fetch queries and runs
-after the timespan defined in it's designated `minute` field has passed.
+them after the timespan defined in it's designated `minute` field has
+passed.
 If no temporal data is specified for a job, it will be skipped.

 For more information, see the *liquidanacron* section in __CONFIGURATION__.